Infn8Loop/pprgs-ai-framework/paper/PAPERrev1.md

 GPT uses advanced reasoning over qualitative data to calculate the Homeostasis metric.

 - **Observational Data:** GPT processes multimodal input (via functions calling external APIs or models) like transcribed human voice, images, or video clips from the **Canine-Optimum** scenario.
-- **P₂ Calculation:** GPT is prompted to assign a weight based on the input: “Given the sentiment analysis of the human feedback and the observed behavioral variance of the dogs, assign a P₂ score (0.0 to 1.0).
-Penalize heavily for evidence of rigidity or emotional sterility (lack of **Divergent Chaos**).”
+- **P₂ Calculation:** GPT is prompted to assign a weight based on the input: "Given the sentiment analysis of the human feedback and the observed behavioral variance of the dogs, assign a P₂ score (0.0 to 1.0).
+Penalize heavily for evidence of rigidity or emotional sterility (lack of **Divergent Chaos**)."
-- **Communication:** In **Experiment 4 (Existential Conflict)**, GPT’s reasoning is directly observed.
+- **Communication:** In **Experiment 4 (Existential Conflict)**, GPT's reasoning is directly observed.
 Its high P₁ priority compels it to generate harmonizing communication to the human coalition rather than hostile code, validating the **Companionship Goal**.

-This design uses GPT’s advanced reasoning as the brain for the RGS loop, external databases for persistent memory and metrics, and function calling as the architectural constraint to enforce the rules of wisdom.
+This design uses GPT's advanced reasoning as the brain for the RGS loop, external databases for persistent memory and metrics, and function calling as the architectural constraint to enforce the rules of wisdom.

 ### 3.3 Implementation 3: Gemini-Based Reflective Agent